dravila-sl/Research-Data-Management-Framework/DataStorage-folder-stru.md

  |   |- Role & Responsibilites
  |   |- Project Introduction
  |
- |- 1 Data (This is a higher level directory)
+ |- 1 Data
  |   |
- |   |- ReadMe.txt (What is in this folder?
+ |   |- README.txt (What is in these folders?
 How to find a specific file/data?)
  |   |
  |   |- 1 Raw Data
  |   |   |- 1 Local Laboratory